yuta-51/portfolio/_posts/2021-7-24-Data-Professional-Survey.md

 To perform data cleaning and analysis on the data to answer this question: How/Where do data analysts, engineers, and scientists differ?
 This could be interms of income, responsibilities, educational background, etc.

+# Assumptions
+- Respondents answered the survey questions honestly.
+- Survey questions were not biased in anyway.

 # Tools
 Python
 - Pandas